LaysanNova/laysannova/README.md

 Hello there! <img width="26px" src = "https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif"> I'm Laysan, a dedicated Quality Assurance Automation Engineer with a passion for ensuring the reliability, performance, and scalability of software applications.
 With a keen eye for detail and a commitment to quality, I specialize in designing and implementing automated testing solutions to streamline the testing process.

+## Overview

+Welcome to my portfolio!
+This repository showcases my work in software development and quality assurance.
+Each project has its own folder with detailed information.

+### Project 1: XSHOP

+- Description: XSHOP - Online Clothing Store.
+- Technologies Used: HTML, CSS, JavaScript, https://console.firebase.google.com/

+### Project 2: E-Commerce Electronic Store Testing
+- The primary goal of this project is to conduct end-to-end testing of the electronic store's e-commerce platform.
+This includes validating critical workflows, ensuring the functionality of search features, verifying the checkout process, and confirming the accuracy of product information.
+- Technologies Used: Java, TestNG, Playwright, Allure, POM.

 ### 🚀 Skills

 - **Programming Languages:** Java, Python, JavaScript, HTML, CSS, JSON